 The activities of the Trust are regulated by the Trust's constitution.
 Future activities of the Trust will be confined to investment in the investment property, at 11-13 Robinson Street, Dandenong, VIC to provide a mixture of income and capital growth to investors.
-The Trust term expires in October 2025.
+The Trust's investment term expires on 31 October 2025.